project-chip/connectedhomeip/examples/lock-app/qpg6100/README.md

 -   Initialization of the CHIP stack.
 -   CHIP Logging, PlatformManager and ConfigurationManager enabled.
+-   BLE: CHIPoBLE advertisement and connection available for provisioning

 Pending:

 -   Button and LED control
--   BLE: Addition of CHIPoBLE to enable provisioning
 -   Thread: Linking QPG6100 OpenThread implementation to CHIP build
 -   Intake CHIP ZCL cluster control for the Lock mechanism through CHIP tool.